 Painted Rocks State Park is a fee area.
 For day use, there is no charge for any Montana resident.
 However, there is a $ 5.00 day-use fee for non-residents.
 There are fees for camping which vary according to campsite type and other factors.
 For more information download the Painted Rocks State Park Brochure.

 Whether you camp at the state park or at the USFS campground, you will surely enjoy the dark skies at night.
 With no significant sources of light pollution when the sky is clear the night views can be awe-inspiring.

 Fishing at Painted Rocks

 Fishing is always popular at Painted Rocks.
-The fish species found in the lake include cutthroat, rainbow, and brook trout, as well as native bull trout.
+The fish species found in the lake include cutthroat trout, rainbow trout, and brook trout, as well as native bull trout.
 Other fish found in the lake include Mountain Whitefish, Largescale Sucker, Longnose Dace, Longnose Sucker, and Redside Shiner.

 According to Montana Fish, Wildlife & Parks, the lake receives up to 3,000 angling days per year.
 Historically MFWP conducted annual stocking of the lake.
 Records show that stocking began in 1940 and the last plant was in 1984.

-Besides the reservoir, anglers will find excellent fishing in the West Fork.
-The river is very popular and is fished from the Painted Rocks outlet to it’s junction with the main Bitterroot.
+Besides the reservoir, anglers will find excellent fishing in the West Fork Bitterroot River.
+The river is very popular and is fished from the Painted Rocks outlet to its junction with the main Bitterroot.
 In recent years there has been concern that the West Fork is seeing too much fishing pressure and MFWP has adopted special rules for the stream.
 Be sure you know the regulations if you fish here.

 Birds and Wildlife

 Painted Rocks is surrounded by the wild.
 Mule deer, white-tailed deer, elk, black bear, and moose inhabit the area.
 In addition, bighorn sheep were reintroduced to the area in the 1980s.
 Keep your eyes peeled to see what you might find.